 Most English words are made up of smaller elements: roots, prefixes and suffixes.
 When you know the common ones, and how to combine them, you can understand hundreds of different words.

-The majority of academic vocabulary (and a lot of everyday English), uses Latin roots, prefixes and suffixes.
+The majority of academic vocabulary (and a lot of everyday English), uses Latin roots and affixes (= prefixes and suffixes).
 They are especially useful if you want to study at a university in an English-speaking country or to work with English-speaking colleagues (fellow professionals or business associates).

 If you already speak a Latin-based language like French, Spanish, Italian, or Portuguese, you have a huge advantage in reading academic English.